gvwilson/buildtogether.tech/src/teams/index.md

 ---

 Most people learn better together than they do on their own [%b Michaelson2004 %].
-As long as their teams [%i "teams!learning benefits of" %]work well[%/i%], they achieve higher grades, retain information longer, are less likely to drop out of school, and graduate with better communication skills and a better understanding of what will be expected of them in their subsequent careers.
+As long as their teams work well[%i "teams!learning benefits of" %], they achieve higher grades, retain information longer, are less likely to drop out of school, and graduate with better communication skills and a better understanding of what will be expected of them in their subsequent careers.